 These dogs get on well with children and are very tolerant.
 They can get on well with other animals if they have been brought up with them and socialized thoroughly.

 They have strong hunting instincts and may view the neighbor’s cats and dogs to be intruders and give chase.

-Always keep them on a chain when out and about to prevent them taking off on you.
+Always keep them on a chain when out and about to prevent them from taking off on you.